paulo101977/esp32_nesemu/README.rst

     LED    27     CONFIG_HW_LCD_BL_GPIO
     =====  ====== ========================

 Also connect the power supply and ground.
 For now, the LCD is controlled using a SPI peripheral, fed using the 2nd CPU.
-This is less than ideal; feeding the SPI controller using DMA is better, but was left out due to this being a proof of concept.
+This is less than ideal; feeding the SPI controller using DMA is better, but also requires a lot of memory.
+A compromise is that each row is tracked with a CRC16 value to see if it needs to be updated or not.
+This prevents sending extra data and improves framerate considerably.

 PSX Controller
 --------------